 Our initial analysis shows that gender pay and bonus gaps are a reflection of our wider organisational structure.

-We have strong female representation throughout our internal workforce; although proportionally more men than women are directly assigned to our clients (74% male vs 26% female) women comprise 67% of our Acorn Group staff against 33% men, with 73% of our senior management team being female.
+We have strong female representation throughout our internal workforce; although proportionally more men than women are directly assigned to our clients (77% male vs 23% female) women comprise 62% of our Acorn Group staff against 38% men.

-On a median basis, our gender pay gap is 4.1% (against a UK average of 18.1%).
+On a median basis, our gender pay gap is 9.4% - nearly half of the UK average of 17.9% (according to the Annual Survey of Hours and Earnings (ASHE) - Office for National Statistics).
 Almost the entire gender pay gap noted above can be attributed to our wider workforce profile, including pay relative to our clients.

 Here at Acorn we’re committed to developing a deeper understanding and analysis of the reasons behind the gender pay gap, and where appropriate, defining and implementing appropriate actions such as the ones above to help us continue to promote equality and diversity as an employer.